opencog/atomspace-dht/README.md

 small datasets.
 See the [examples](examples) for a walk-through.
 Most unit tests usually pass (several generic OpenDHT issues, unrelated to this backend, prevent a full pass).
-Many desirable enhancements are missing; performance is terrible, and that is a huge issue.
-There are several show-stopper or near-show-stopper issues preventing further development; see the issues list below, and also the architecture concerns list.
+Many desirable enhancements are missing.
+There is one show-stopper and one or more near-show-stopper issues discouraging further development; see the issues list below, and also the architecture concerns list.

 ### Status
 In the current implementation: